JoelG-007/Wellness-Forever/README.md

 TBD.

-# Pharmacy Management System

-This is a code bundle for Pharmacy Management System.
 The original project is available at https://www.figma.com/design/NoB3spEMGbIjMYwBjNaHV3/Pharmacy-Management-System.

 ## Running the code